perfsonar/docs/config_regular_testing.rst

 added_by_mesh Directive
 --------------------------------
 :Description: If set to 1, indicates the parent element was added by the MeshConfig software.
-This means teh MeshConfig software will change or remove the test as needed.
+This means the MeshConfig software will change or remove the test as needed.
 If set to 0 (the default) then the MeshConfig will not change the parent element.
 :Syntax: ``added_by_mesh 0|1``
 :Contexts: :ref:`measurement_archive <config_regular_testing-measurement_archive>`,: ref:`test <config_regular_testing-test>`,
 :Occurrences:  Zero or One